-The key feature of the NHS plan is the gradual progression from walking with small amounts of running (much like interval runs), through to running with no walking at all.
-This is tried and tested and has worked for so many runners, that it may seem daft to tweak it.
+The key feature of the NHS plan is the gradual progression from walking with small amounts of running, through to running with no walking at all.
+This is tried and tested and has worked for so many runners, it should suit Baz perfectly.

 The first 4 weeks consist of running interspersed with walking breaks.
-Over the course of those 4 weeks, the amount of running goes up and the walking comes down.
-Regardless of the combination of running and walking, none of the training sessions take much more than 20 minutes.
+Over the course of those 4 weeks, the amount of running increases as the walking decreases.
+None of the training sessions take much more than 20 minutes.
 This can be thought of as a ‘base building’ phase, where the runner gradually gets used to the act of going out for a run.
-This is important, as adapting the body to get used to a new activity is important and takes time.
+This is important, as adapting the body to get used to a new activity takes time.

 Weeks 5 and 6 contain the most variety, as each of the three runs per week is different.
 They include both run-and-walk sessions, and sessions with up to 25 minutes of running.
 25 minutes might seem like a long time if you’re new to running, but by building up gradually to this point it can be possible.

-It is quite likely that once Balthazar has done one 5K, that he will have caught the bug and will want to do more.
+It is quite likely that once Baz has done one 5K, he will have caught the bug and want to do more.
 If he keeps training he should see improvements in his fitness and his 5K time may come down.
-Feeling enthused by this improvement, Balthazar might start chasing PBs and trying to lower this time even further.
+Feeling enthused by this improvement, Baz might start chasing PBs and try to lower this time even further.

-How will he do this?
-At this stage – no longer a pure beginner, but not yet an experienced runner – business as usual should be enough to keep yielding improvements.
-Repeating the last few weeks of the Couch to 5K plan and running a parkrun every Saturday will see Balthazar’s pace naturally get quicker.
+At this stage – no longer a pure beginner, but not yet an experienced runner – just running consistently should be enough to keep yielding improvements.
+Repeating the last few weeks of the Couch to 5K plan and running a parkrun every Saturday will see Baz’s pace naturally get quicker.

 Donna the PB chaser

-We’ve seen how a beginner may approach the 5K; when building up your ability from 0 to 30 minutes is the priority.
-For an experienced runner, the challenge is more one of increasing speed rather than endurance.
-This is true of our next example runner, Donna.
-She has been running for a number of years, talking in part in events ranging from 5K up to marathons.
-After focusing on the longer events for a while, Donna has opted to try and win a corporate 5K her work has signed her up for, which she reckons will require a sub-18 minute run.
+For an experienced runner, comfortable with the 5K distance, breaking PBs requires a focus on speed.
+Donna has been running for a number of years, talking in part in events ranging from 5K up to marathons.
+After focusing on the longer events for a while, Donna has opted to try and get a new 5K PB.

 Long runs for short events